FlooferLand/fast_config/README.md

 - Ridiculously simple to use *(only takes 3 lines of short code to make a config file, write/read something, and save it)*

 ### Why not this crate?
-- It's not usable if you don't know the way the data will look like
+- It doesn't work if you don't know the way your data will be formatted *(for example if you want your users to be able to have any keys ranging from `key0` to `key9000` in an object)*
+- It cannot currently understand the RON file format

 ### ⚠ Documentation and tests are still being made! ⚠
 This crate has now entered the 'stable' stage, i however haven't battle-tested this in any big projects,